 Page-mode messaging is enabled in SIP via the SIP MESSAGE method, as defined in RFC 3428.
 Session-mode messaging has a number of benefits over page-mode messaging, however, such as explicit rendezvous, tighter integration with other media-types, direct client-to-client operation, and brokered privacy and security.

 Message Session Relay Protocol (MSRP) is a protocol for transmitting a series of related instant messages in the context of a session.
 Message sessions are treated like any other media stream when set up via a rendezvous or session creation protocol such as the Session Initiation Protocol (SIP).
 MSRP Sessions are defined in RFC 4975.

-- TLS encryption and digital certificates using GnuTLS library
+- TLS encryption and digital certificates unsing GnuTLS

 - Digest or basic HTTP authentication with support for multiple realms

 - Database passwords can be stored in an encrypted format